blogscroll/blogscroll/README.md

 ### A site seems to be hosting questionable content.
 What should I do?

-You're probably sick of hearing this, but [open an issue](https://github.com/blogscroll/blogscroll/issues), [create a pull request](https://github.com/blogscroll/blogscroll/pulls), or ping me directly [on Twitter](https://twitter.com/denniscode) - I'll help fix the issue.
+You're probably sick of hearing this, but [open an issue](https://github.com/blogscroll/blogscroll/issues) or [create a pull request](https://github.com/blogscroll/blogscroll/pulls) - I'll help fix the problem.

 ### I don't like the categories that are laid out.
 Can I change them?